When cryodestruction of the cervix is performed. Vaginal discharge after cryodestruction. Painfulness of the procedure and possible consequences

 • Affordable;

-• It is carried out on an outpatient basis;
+• Performed on an outpatient basis;

 • Doesn't have side effects and complications.